PatternBuilder/patternbuilder.github.io/docs/pattern_builder_importer.md

 1. With a library of patterns created in Pattern Builder, we need a method for creating each Drupal admin interface that allow users to enter the data needed for each template.

 1. As a content admin, you may want to create a customizable content type(s) which include entity references to smaller content patterns, such as field collection bundles.
-These bundles will be built to match the defined components from the Styleguide.
+These bundles will be built to match the defined components from the Style guide.
 This would expose the ability to both create content and control the ordering, layout, and design from within the node editing interface, and would be fully revisionable.
 Additionally, editors would be able reference & include existing view blocks within the field groups.
 Editors could then apply data attributes such as layout and theme to these view blocks or field collections.

 ### Where